Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 tree -L 2
 ```

+[Link explaining the 'Read Name Format'](http://support.illumina.com/content/dam/illumina-support/help/BaseSpaceHelp_v2/Content/Vault/Informatics/Sequencing_Analysis/BS/swSEQ_mBS_FASTQFiles.htm): SampleName_Barcode_LaneNumber_001.fastq.gz

-** Quick note: In the above command I use the "\*" charcter to view the Sample directory.
-This is a wildcard which means match any character.
+**Quick note: In the above command I use the "\*" charcter to view the Sample directory, I would normally just type out the entire path and you should too.
+This wildcard will match any string of characters.
 I use this because everyone will have a different Sample name.
-In commands below I may use Sample_X instead of Sample_\*.
-In these cases be sure to type out your complete sample name!  **
+To make this tutorial as general as possible I need to use these wildcards throughout the tutorial.
+In addition I may use Sample_X instead of Sample_\*.
+In these cases be sure to type out your complete sample name!, the wildcards probably won't work**

-[Link explaining the 'Read Name Format'](http://support.illumina.com/content/dam/illumina-support/help/BaseSpaceHelp_v2/Content/Vault/Informatics/Sequencing_Analysis/BS/swSEQ_mBS_FASTQFiles.htm): SampleName_Barcode_LaneNumber_001.fastq.gz

-* Prepare your working directory - It is a good idea to keep your directories tidy and to name your files something that makes sence.
+* Prepare your working directory

+It is a good idea to keep your directories tidy and to name your files something that makes sence.
 This is just to keep things organized so you know what everything is several months from now.

 ```bash
 # Make a new directory and add the Sample directory into it
 mkdir mdibl-t3-2018-WGS